SAP-samples/cloud-cap-hana-swapi/README.md

 ```

 This is caused by the parallel nature of the loading of the data in SQLite.
 The default script with its parallel loading works fine when you use HANA as the target persistence.
 However if you are using SQLite for your tempoary testing persistence, then you can use the alternative convertDataLite script instead.

+**Note**: due to some strange circumstances in the latest versions of CAP it seems the `/gen/srv` folder is getting cleared after any deployment to HANA.
+Therefore just execute a `cds build` or `npm run build` after any deployment to restore the `/gen` folder until we find the root cause of this issue.

 ## How to obtain support